apache/pulsar-site/contribute/site-intro.md

 ### docker-compose.yaml

-The `preview.sh` script use the Docusaurus dev server for testing, which is different from the real Apache Web Server based env that serves the site online.
+The `preview.sh` script uses the Docusaurus dev server for testing, which is different from the real Apache Web Server based env that serves the site online.

 To emulate the server-side logics, like `.htaccess` rewrite rules, you can run: